TrajEnsemble#

 The

-constructor can be used to load an ensemble from an.h5
+from_datasetconstructor can be used to load an ensemble from an.h5fileExamples

 >>> import encodermap as em >>> from tempfile import TemporaryDirectory >>> traj1 = em.SingleTraj.from_pdb_id("1YUG") >>> traj2 = em.SingleTraj.from_pdb_id("1YUF") >>> trajs = em.TrajEnsemble([traj1, traj2]) >>> with TemporaryDirectory() as td: ... trajs.save(td + "/trajs.h5") ... new = em.TrajEnsemble.from_dataset(td + "/trajs.h5") ... print(new) encodermap.TrajEnsemble object.
 Current backend is no_load.
 Containing 2 trajectories.
 Common str is...Not containing any CVs.